 Open Bay Island

-In the early 19th century, sealers were often dropped at islands to hunt for their prey.
-In 1810 a group of 10 sealers were taken to Open Bay Island in South Westland, but their ship, under Captain John Bedar, was lost at sea.
-The men were stranded on the island for almost four years before being rescued.
-Listen to the song that tells of their ordeal.
+In the early 19th century, sealers were often dropped on islands to hunt for their prey.
+In 1810 a group of 10 sealers were taken to Open Bay Island off South Westland.
+When their ship, under Captain John Bedar, was lost at sea, the men were stranded on the tiny island for almost four years before being rescued.
+Listen to a song that tells of their ordeal.

 We were set down in Open Bay, were set down.